 So in other words, the scientific method which is rooted in observation, experiments, hypothesizing, and data is limited to only repeatable events and things such as miracles or past events go beyond its ability.

 Which brings me to my next point: the inevitable triumph of faith.
 Sometimes the culture reinforces this shallow, very lukewarm approach to faith.
-A real subjective feeling it boils it down to.
+A real subjective feeling or butterflies.
 However, when I view the movies such as The Rite, I’m reminded that faith in God is so much more than personal feelings.

 Just as Jesus rebuked his disciples for their lack of faith in casting out demons, he also reassured them that the smallest morsel of faith could make the impossible happen (Mat 17:20).
 This is very similar to Luke 1:37 “for nothing will be impossible with God.”